Aleksandr-zero/LibralyJS/README.md

 Library of goodies for your site ;)</br>
 There is everything that your heart desires!

+Actually, here are some interesting solutions when I came across<br>
+website development.
+I also added my own improvements and changes to these solutions.

 ## Getting started

 Connect common CSS: